Are you looking to invest in affordable housing as a new asset class?

 The sector is not immune to the industry-wide quest to achieve Net Zero.
 For existing stock, this will mean large-scale programmes of retrofitting and decarbonisation and, for new builds, a focus on sustainability throughout the lifecycle of the property.
 Many not for profit RPs are struggling with the cost and scale of the demand and this provides an opportunity for them to work alongside for profit RPs to access equity investment.

-Remember: There are currently exemptions to the EPC (Energy Performance Certificates) and MEES (Minimum Energy Efficiency Standards) regimes for RPs' affordable housing stock – but this is expected to change when the Social Housing (Regulation) Bill comes into force.
+Remember: There are currently exemptions to the EPC (Energy Performance Certificates) and MEES (Minimum Energy Efficiency Standards) regimes for RPs' affordable housing stock – but we think this may change under the new Decent Homes Standard.

 Key Contacts